1coderookie/BSB-LPB-LAN_EN/docs/chap13.md

 ---

-## 13.3 Error Message „query failed"
+## 13.3 Error Message "query failed"
 This message appears when no response from the controller comes upon the request of the adapter.

 Possible causes are mostly to be found on the hardware side (e. g. faulty